Jul 06, 2025

 Upon successful completion of this course the student will be able to:

-2. Apply basic principles of genetics to immunohematology.
+2. Describe and apply basic principles of genetics to immunohematology.

 3. Apply basic principles of immunology to blood group serology.

-4. Explain the process of donor selection, describe the processes of blood or blood component donation, including apheresis.
+4. Explain the process of donor selection and describe the processes of blood or blood component donation.

-5. Explain the clinical significance of abnormal and disease states related to immunohematology, including drug-induced red blood cell destruction, polyagglutination, transfusion reactions, and Hemolytic Disease of the Newborn (HDN) and list the procedures relevant to each.
+5. Explain the clinical significance of disease states related to immunohematology and list the procedures relevant to each.